 His salary? $37,457,154

 Of course, the 30-year-old Curry doesn’t take home every penny.
 Not even close, actually.
-But still, it’s a ton of money for the five-time NBA All-Star and former Consensus All-American for the Davidson Wildcats.
+But still, it’s a ton of money for the six-time NBA All-Star and former Consensus All-American for the Davidson Wildcats.

 Here is how his current NBA salary breaks down before taxes: